Ronda Rousey: Professional wrestling career

-Background
+The Four Horsewomen

 Rousey is a professional wrestling fan.
-She, Shayna Baszler, Jessamyn Duke, and Marina Shafir have dubbed themselves "The Four Horsewomen", a play on The Four Horsemen professional wrestling stable, with the blessing of members Ric Flair and Arn Anderson.
+She, Shayna Baszler, Jessamyn Duke, and Marina Shafir dubbed themselves "The Four Horsewomen", a play on The Four Horsemen professional wrestling stable, with the blessing of members Ric Flair and Arn Anderson.
+The Four Horsewomen were acknowledged on camera and commentary as such, in the front row at WWE's SummerSlam event on August 17, 2014.
+The group also went backstage during the event, meeting Paul Heyman, among others.
+Rousey was interviewed by WWE.com that night; when asked if she, like Brock Lesnar, would cross over to wrestling, she replied: "You never know".